Vote-by-Mail (formerly Absentee Voting)

-Absentee voting refers to voting a ballot received by mail or picked up by or for a voter who is unable or unwilling to go to the polls to vote during early voting or Election Day.
-A voter does not have to be absent from the county of residence or have an excuse in order to vote absentee except on Election Day (see details below).
+Vote-by-mail refers to voting a ballot received by mail or picked up by or for a voter who is unable or unwilling to go to the polls to vote during early voting or Election Day.
+A voter does not have to be absent from the county of residence or have an excuse in order to vote-by-mail except on Election Day (see details below).
 A request covers all elections through the end of the calendar year for the second ensuing regularly scheduled general election.
-To receive an absentee ballot, the voter or authorized person must contact his or her county Supervisor of Elections.
+To receive a vote-by-mail ballot, the voter or authorized person must contact his or her county Supervisor of Elections.

 - Online application on your county Supervisors of Elections' website